-- Mr. Avery: Mr. Avery was appointed President of the Company in 2011 and is charged with overall responsibility of the investment management division, which continued to expand in 2012 as Mr. Avery assumed more administrative responsibilities in that role.
-Under Mr. Avery's leadership, our investment team successfully navigated what became the fifth consecutive year of challenging market environments.
-Relative long-term performance remained competitive, with over 78% of mutual fund assets under management outperforming their Lipper peer group average on a five-year basis, while performance of our equity funds was strong with 67%, 73% and 81% of our equity assets outperforming their Lipper peer group average on a one, three and five-year basis, respectively.
-Mr. Avery also has significant investment responsibilities throughout the organization, managing or co-managing over 15 investment products, including five mutual funds, the most notable of which is our flagship Ivy Asset Strategy fund, which comprises nearly 27% of our total assets under management, and eight funds of funds and portfolios within the Ivy VIP Pathfinder and InvestEd families.
-In addition to his investment management responsibilities, Mr. Avery continues to play a key role in marketing the Company's funds through collaboration with our wholesalers. - Mr. Butch: Mr. Butch is responsible for all aspects of the Company's distribution strategies and initiatives, including sales, marketing, product development, and management of the Company's broker/dealer subsidiaries and their strategic relationships with key business partners.
-In 2012, Mr. Butch assumed responsibility for the Institutional channel, in addition to his responsibilities for the Advisors and Wholesale channels, giving him executive management responsibility for all three distribution channels.
-Under his leadership, distribution success continued to excel in 2012, despite a volatile market environment.
-In the Advisors channel, gross sales volume reached \$4.4 billion, the highest level in Company history, and productivity per advisor reached \$168,000, an all-time high and 8% improvement over 2011.
-The redemption rate for this channel remains consistently low, at 10% in 2012, significantly below industry standard levels, lending to superior long-term profitability.
-In the Wholesale channel, the continuing focus on product sale diversification efforts resulted in 32% of sales in our highest-selling fund in the channel, the lowest level of concentration since taking the Ivy Funds to market in 2003.
-Mr. Butch has demonstrated superior management skills in leading the growth in the Wholesale channel, as well as with respect to the increasing complexity of our retail distribution model.
-Mr. Butch also led the development of a comprehensive branding strategy and campaign for the Ivy Funds, launched in the first quarter of 2011, and contributed to strengthening the Ivy Funds' identity and further supporting business development among its key constituencies in 2012.
-For these and other efforts, Mr. Butch was named "Fund Marketer of the Year" in 2012 at the industry's largest awards ceremony sponsored by the Institutional Investor family of publications. - Mr. Sanders: Appointed Senior Vice President and Chief Investment Officer in February 2011, Mr. Sanders works in partnership with Mr. Avery and oversees our investment management division on a day-to-day basis, including the development of strong investment professionals and the direction of investment processes and organizational capabilities to support our long-term investment strategies.
-His role as Chief Investment Officer continued to expand in 2012 with the assumption of more administrative responsibilities in that role.
-Under Mr. Sanders' direction and guidance, our team of portfolio managers, analysts and traders employed a collaborative, research-based investment process that provided a strong foundation during 2012's volatile markets.
-Mr. Sanders also has multiple investment responsibilities, including the co-management of three of the Company's mutual funds and numerous institutional accounts for which he serves as portfolio manager, all of which comprise approximately \$8.5 billion, or 8.9%, of our total assets under management.
+- Mr. Avery: Mr. Avery is charged with overall responsibility of the investment management division and has significant investment responsibilities throughout the organization, managing or co-managing 20 investment products, including four mutual funds, the most notable of which is our flagship Ivy Asset Strategy fund, which composed 22% of our total assets under management at December 31, 2014, and 11 funds of funds and portfolios within the Ivy VIP Pathfinder and InvestEd families.
+Despite competitive relative long-term performance evidenced by 60%, 72% and 66% of our equity funds and 56%, 65% and 63% of all funds surpassing their Lipper peers in performance on a one, three and five-year basis, the relative performance of the Ivy Asset Strategy fund was down in 2014, resulting in significant outflows from that fund. - Mr. Butch: Mr. Butch is responsible for all aspects of the Company's distribution strategies and initiatives for the Wholesale, Advisor and Institutional channels, including sales, marketing, product development, and management of the Company's broker/dealer subsidiaries and their strategic relationships with key business partners.
+Mr. Butch has demonstrated superior management skills with respect to the increasing complexity of our retail distribution model.
+Under his leadership, distribution success continued to excel in 2014.
+The Company's continuing focus on product sale diversification efforts resulted in 20 strategies with more than \$1 billion in total assets and seven strategies with more than \$500 million in total assets by year end.
+In the Advisors channel, sales volume reached \$5.5 billion, the highest level in Company history, and productivity per advisor reached approximately \$245,000, an all-time high and 18% improvement over 2013.
+The redemption rate for this channel remains consistently low, at 8.3% in 2014, significantly below industry standard levels, lending to superior long-term profitability.
+The Institutional channel achieved an increase in sales to \$3.4 billion, a 9.1% increase over 2013.
+Mr. Butch also led the introduction of two new funds, Ivy Emerging Markets Local Currency Debt fund and Ivy Mid Cap Income Opportunities fund, to the market in 2014.
+In addition, Mr. Butch directed the transaction with Emerging Managers Group in 2014 that broadened our distribution network internationally. - Mr. Sanders: Mr. Sanders works in partnership with Mr. Avery and oversees our investment management division on a day-to-day basis, including the development of strong investment professionals and the direction of investment processes and organizational capabilities to support our long-term investment strategies.
+Under his direction and guidance as Chief Investment Officer, our team of portfolio managers, analysts and traders employs a collaborative, research-based investment process that provides a strong foundation for our success.
+In 2014, Mr. Sanders successfully implemented portfolio manager changes after the departure of two portfolio managers from the Company.
+Mr. Sanders also has multiple investment responsibilities, including the co-management of three of the Company's mutual funds and numerous institutional accounts, all of which comprise approximately \$8.2 billion, or 6.6%, of our total assets under management.
 He is also extensively involved in proposals for new business and the on-going marketing process and servicing of institutional accounts in the large-cap growth arena, which include domestic and international accounts.